Part arts festival, part social experiment - decided solely on a public vote. Sept. 24 through Oct. 12, 2014. ...more

 Start at Ah-Nab-Awen Park in downtown Grand Rapids.
 Once the site of a Native American village, this 6.5-acre greenspace is a perfect vantage point to view the Grand River - the reason both Native Americans and early European settlers were drawn to this area.

 Ah-Nab-Awen Park is adjacent to Gerald R. Ford Presidential Museum, which celebrates the life and times of our native son, the 38th President of the United States.
 Exhibits include an exact replica of the Oval Office.
+The President and Mrs. Fordare buried on the grounds of the Museum, on a hillside spot that attracts a steady stream of people paying their respects to our native son and his dear wife.

 Just across the street is the Grand Rapids Public Museum, which explores many aspects of our heritage - including Native Americans, furniture-makers and immigrant groups.
 Don't miss the detailed recreation of an 1890s Grand Rapids street scene.